 The dojo points reward system is shared between all teaching and support staff that award the points to children for good behaviour, effort and achievement.
-All staff have a copy of the Bee rules and also contribute to the sanction system.
-Lunch time staff can give Values Tickets reflecting the school values.
+All staff have a copy of the Bee rules.
+Lunch time staff can give Values Vouchers reflecting the school values.